Ho Chi Minh City – Melbourne

 Hmmm, knew there was a reason I brought her along….

-We make our way to smiling, happy people, that are immigration, and make our way to the departure gate.
+We make our way to smiling, happy people, that are immigration, and then head off to the departure gate.

 I’ve never left Tan Son Nhat airport from the international terminal before, but it seems really busy.
 A little chaotic, even.